 Another approach is to let the rep build his own workflow with management’s guidance.
 This approach gives him the autonomy to guide his own sales strategy, and it also inadvertently teaches him how to use your CRM system.
 CRM training should already be part of your onboarding process (If it’s not, you should probably call us!) and building a workflow lets your hire put the new concepts he’s learning into practice.

 If you hired a new sales person, it’s safe to say you have confidence in their abilities.
 But, every job is different – cultures are different, expectations are different, sales approaches are different.
 If you have the time to listen-in on some of your new rep’s sales calls, do.
 Make it clear that your intention is not to criticize or judge, but rather to act as a support system.

 Your CRM system also can help manage sales calls.
 Consider CRM add-ons that let users take real-time notes about their calls that save directly into the system.
-We use a call analytics system in-house called Tenfold that helps us track our sales calls and offers call analytics.
+We use a call analytics system in-house called Tenfold that helps us track our sales calls.
 The analytics are a bonus.
 They let us keep track of who called a customer, when they called, how long the conversation was, and what was discussed.